downlinko/downlinko.github.io/_posts/development/gradle/2018-09-20-download-install-gradle-windows.md

 > For Gradle 3.5 you need Java version 1.7 or higher.

 If you do not have Java installed on your system.
-Check following post which details [how to install a JDK on Windows 10]({{ site.url }}/download-install-jdk-8-windows.html).
+Check following post which details [how to install a JDK on Windows]({{ site.url }}/download-install-jdk-8-windows.html).

 ## Step #2: Download